let's talk

 • Difficult to source good agencies

-Apart from understanding how much it costs to make a website by types of teams, we also need to estimate the cost according to its region.
+Apart from understanding website development price by team type, we also need to estimate the cost according to its region.
+Let’s dive in.

-Web development prices differ from country to country; the reason for this difference is the cost of living in varying regions.
+Web development rates differ from country to country.
+The reason for this difference is the cost of living in varying regions.

 For example, the cost of living in the United States is 3X more expensive than in Ukraine.